fossasia/labyrinth/.github/ISSUE_TEMPLATE/add-tile.md

 - [ ] Draw a floor.
 - [ ] Draw a wall.
 - [ ] Draw another wall or mirror the existing one.
-- [ ] Scan or photograph the pictures.
+- [ ] Scan or photograph the pictures if they are hand-drawn.
 - [ ] Add the pictures to the [tiles folder].
 - [ ] Edit the [tiles.js] file to include the new tile.
 - [ ] Place the tile in the labyrinth.